-Here Saint Augustine, in a excerpt from his City of God (Lib 10, 6: CCL 47, 178-179), reflects on the nature of a true sacrifice pleasing to God.
+Here Saint Augustine, in a excerpt from his City of God (Lib 10, 6: CCL 47, 178-179), reflects on the nature of a true sacrifice pleasing to God as taught by Paul in Romans 12.
 Works of mercy and acts of compassion qualify, but the greatest and most perfect sacrifice is that of the Whole Body of Christ, head and members (Totus Christus), which is offered to God the Father in every Mass or Eucharistic Sacrifice of the altar.

 This is the sacrifice of Christians: we, being many, are one body in Christ.
 And, as the faithful know, this also is the sacrifice which the Church continually celebrates in the sacrament of the altar, in which she teaches that she herself is offered in the offering she makes to God.

 This excerpt from Augustine’s City of God (Lib 10, 6: CCL 47, 178-179), on the perfect sacrifice of the Whole Body of Christ, head and members (Totus Christus) offered on the altar in the Eucharist, appears together with Malachi 1:1-14 and 2:13-16 in the Roman Catholic divine Office of Readings for Friday of the 28th week in ordinary time.